-Last year’s highlight was the keynote session on first day by Kishore Biyani, chief executive officer of Future Group, who said that the Group is now focusing aggressively on food and food processing business and would be keen to collaborate with various stakeholders in the packaging industry.
+The highlight of the event was the keynote session on first day by Kishore Biyani, chief executive officer of Future Group, who said that the Group is now focusing aggressively on food and food processing business and would be keen to collaborate with various stakeholders in the packaging industry.
 Future Group expects to consume close to 6,000 tons of packaging material in the next couple of years as its food business expands.

-The 6th Specialty Films & Flexible Packaging Global Summit 2017 to be held at The Grand Hyatt Hotel in Mumbai on 14-15 September 2017 is again expected to be a grand affair.
-The event is organized by ElitePlus Business Services and is supported by the Department of Chemicals and Petrochemicals, Ministry of Chemicals and Fertilizers, Government of India.
+The 6th Specialty Films & Flexible Packaging Global Summit 2017 that took place at The Grand Hyatt Hotel in Mumbai on 14 and15 September 2017 was a grand affair.
+The event was organized by ElitePlus Business Services and was supported by the Department of Chemicals and Petrochemicals, Ministry of Chemicals and Fertilizers, Government of India.

-Over 950 delegates have already registered for the Summit, representing approximately 300 companies from over 20 countries.
-The 6th edition of the Summit is dedicated to the largest converting segment of the polymer processing industry in India.
+Over 950 delegates appeared for the Summit, representing approximately 300 companies from over 20 countries.
+The 6th edition of the Summit was dedicated to the largest converting segment of the polymer processing industry in India.

-This year’s event will also feature interactive panel discussions by leading experts of the industry on ‘Mutual Interdependence – What Brand Owners and End Users Want from Converters – Vice Versa’ and on ‘Recycling.’
+The 7th edition of the event featured interactive panel discussions by leading experts of the industry on ‘Mutual Interdependence – What Brand Owners and End Users Want from Converters – Vice Versa’ and on ‘Recycling.’

-Individuals from the entire flexible packaging chain will be able to interact at the event; right from producers of raw materials and converting machinery manufactures to converters covering multilayer blown films, cast films, BOPP and BOPET, printing, lamination to end users from food, pharma, personal care and agricultural sectors.
+Individuals from the entire flexible packaging chain interacted with each other at the event; right from producers of raw materials and converting machinery manufactures to converters covering multilayer blown films, cast films, BOPP and BOPET, printing, lamination to end users from food, pharma, personal care and agricultural sectors.

-An ‘Outstanding Achievement Awards’ will also be given to recognize individuals or companies who have really made an impact on the packaging world.
+An ‘Outstanding Achievement Awards’ was presented to recognize individuals or companies who have really made an impact on the packaging world.